Assessable income types for Housing SA and Community Housing

 - eligibility for help paying bond or rent

 - affordable rent limits for people receiving help paying bond and rent

-- eligibility for public housing
+- eligibility for public housing or community housing

 This table sets out the different types of income, and whether they are assessable or non-assessable.
 It doesn’t apply to customers renting public housing in Aboriginal Communities.